ncomeau/cbctl_sample_pipeline_jobs/README.md

 # cbctl Sample Pipeline Jobs - Image Validate

 This branch contains a single-use Jenkins job, aimed at highlighting the ```cbctl image validate``` capability.
-This capability allows for validating the container image against the applicable CBC K8s security policy.
+This capability allows for validating the container image against the applicable CBC K8s Container Security policy.
 Thus, effectively allowing for the identification of potential image violations, prior to deploying said image into your environment, and optimization of a CI/CD deployment pipeline.

 ## Setup